kevolve/noaa-worries/README.md

-# NO(AA) worries getting sea temperature data!
+# NO(AA) more worries getting sea temperature data!
-**A repo to help with downloading and processing NOAA temperature data**
+**A repo to help with downloading and processing NOAA temperature data from their FTP server**

-This repo is *currently under development* but will include helpful scripts and functions for downloading and summarising overnight temperature data from NOAA's CoralTemp FTP server.
+This repo is actively *under development* but includes helpful scripts and functions for downloading and summarising nighttime sea surface temperature data from NOAA's CoralTemp FTP server.

-Download NOAA data products such as:
+Get NOAA data products such as:
 * Nighttime sea surface temperatures (SST; *sst*)
 * Past year-to-date temperatures (for 2022; *year-to-date_2022*) and current year-to-date temperatures (for 2023; *year-to-date*)
 * SST anomalies (*ssta*)